-98 previously unpublished photos on
+98 previously unseen photos on

 the roundup of the "Billet vert"

 The Shoah Memorial announces the recent acquisition of five contact sheets, representing 98 photographs.
-This unpublished report details precisely each stage of the first mass arrest of the Jews in Paris, on 14 May 1941, 80 years ago, at the initiative of the German authorities, by the forces of the French Police.
+This unpublished report details precisely each stage of the first mass arrest of Jews in Paris, on 14 May 1941, 80 years ago, at the initiative of the German authorities, by the forces of the French police.

 THE DISCOVERY IN DETAIL